 Once all checks have been passed the upgrade installs and you’ll be running Ghost 2.0.

 The CLI will check your active theme for compatibility during the update process.
 Providing you followed the steps within this guide, you should see:

 Checking theme compatibility for Ghost 2.0.0 ✔ Your theme is compatible.
 Visit the demo post at http://localhost:2370/p/a8501e8d-0d43-49ae-81b2-e5031c98d952/ to see how your theme looks like in Ghost 2.0 You can also check theme compatibility at https://gscan.ghost.org ?
 Are you sure you want to proceed with migrating to Ghost 2.0.0?
 (Y/n)

 <div class="kg-card-markdown"> wrapper element removed from the

-We highly recommend opening the demo post URL to perform a final check to make sure the post displays as expected before proceeding with the migration.
+We highly recommend opening the demo post URL provided to perform a final check to make sure the post displays as expected before proceeding.

 What to do when an upgrade fails

 The most common reason for a failed upgrade is running out of memory.
 Ensure you have enough memory or configure swap memory on your server.
 If your install fails and you can't find a specific solution you run ghost uninstall and then try ghost install again.

 Ghost accepts two optional flags for the